8 Best Renters Insurance Companies in Georgia of 2026

 Georgia is also susceptible to tornadoes.
 The state averages 30 tornadoes each year.

 However, Georgia is protected.
-Renters insurance covers wind damage, so a tornado policy doesn’t have to be bought separately.
+Renters insurance covers wind damage, so a tornado policy must not be bought separately.

 Tropical Storms and Hurricanes